palashbalpande/devTinder-web/README.md

 - build the user card on feed
 - Edit Profile Feature
 - Show Toast Message on profile updates
-- See all my connections
+- New Page - See all my connections
+- New Page - See all my connection Requests